 The contents and scope of the report may vary based on the specific requests made by the national authority that is requesting the testing.
 This will influence both the types of tests carried out and the specificity of the details included in the report in order to adequately answer the questions posed by the requesting authority.
 The following points are guidelines for the minimum content that may be considered for inclusion in the report.
-Several of these pieces of information also make up a major component of the case file, which highlights the importance of ensuring that the case file is complete as the analysis takes place.
+Several of these pieces of information also make up a major component of the sample record, which highlights the importance of ensuring that the sample record file is complete as the analysis takes place.

 Report introduction

-The introductory section of the report provides the reader with a general description of the background of the case.
-It may be useful to give the reader an overview of the purpose of the testing, along with the requests and/or instructions given to the lab by the requesting authority.
+The introductory section of the report provides the reader with a description of the requests and/or instructions given to the lab by the requesting authority.
 For example, the requesting authority may ask for testing for the presence of LMOs in general (screening), or for performing the analysis for the identification and quantification of the specific LMOs that may be present in a sample.

-This section should also include logistic information pertaining to the case such as the laboratory’s unique identification numbers for the case and its associated specimens; the name of the requesting authority; the date the specimens were received by the laboratory; the condition in which the specimens arrived, and finally the date the report was issued.
+This section should also include logistic information pertaining to the sample such as the testing organisation’s unique identification numbers for the sample and its associated subsamples; the name of the requesting authority; the date the specimens were received by the testing organisation; the condition in which the specimens arrived, and finally the date the report was issued.

 Summary of sample handling procedures

 The description of the sample submitted for testing and unambiguous identification is an important component of the report.
 This is relevant to provide the reader with the context in which the tests are being carried out vis-a-vis the quality of the sample, as it was submitted to the lab.
 The summary may include information on whether or not the size of the sample was adequate to carry out the analyses requested, as well as information on the sample matrix from which it was taken, and the visual presence of contaminants.
-Any possible limitations arising from a poorly submitted sample may affect the results obtained by the laboratory, and therefore, will have to be disclosed within the report.
+Any possible limitations arising from a poorly submitted sample may affect the results obtained by the testing organisation, and therefore, will have to be disclosed within the report.
 These elements will serve to identify sources of uncertainty and aid to data interpretation.

-Further to this description, additional information shall be included regarding the procedures for laboratory sub-sampling techniques and sample processing.
+Further to this description, additional information shall be included regarding the procedures for any sub-sampling performed and sample processing.
 These additional manipulations of the sample influence the overall quality of data and conclusion of the report and, as such, should be disclosed within the report.
-An example of appropriate phrasing for this includes “A 2Kg sample of maize grains was submitted to the laboratory for analysis.
-The whole sample was homogenised following the procedure outlined in the laboratory SOPs for processing maize grains and mixed.
+An example of appropriate phrasing for this includes “A 2Kg sample of maize grains was submitted for analysis.
+The whole sample was homogenised following the procedure outlined in the SOPs (give number of the SOP?) for processing maize grains and mixed.
 From the homogenized sample a 10g subsample was used to…”

 Summary of preparation method